valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ## Recommendations or the TLDR
 **Scripting has been made free for all users, it is warmly recommended you scroll down to Zynj's github and check out EWIJSON.
-Loading WI through these scripts alone makes it work more like it should.** This document will focus on scripting-free methods.
+Loading WI through these scripts alone gives you a lot more control over their location.
+If you do decide to use EWIJSON, also check out Monky Formatting and the Futureman guide and birb's guide on EWIJSON basics inside the docs.** This document will focus on scripting-free methods.
 Scripting focused documents are included in the docs folder.

 For those of you who came here for the WI formats or have short attention spans.
-Click on the links contained in the table of contents above or hit CTRL+F to search for names that interest you. **Pure-JSON** is neither recommended or discouraged.
+Click on the links contained in the table of contents above or hit CTRL+F to search for names that interest you. **JSON formatting** is neither recommended or discouraged.
 If you're comfortable using it continue doing so.
-The **Zaltys Formats** of this document are recommended as a strong baseline.
-Zaltys formats are easy, popular and frequently updated.
-Past samples are provided as well. **Monky Caveman Format** is recommended for people intending to publish scenarios, worried about token or memory use and wanting to share their work.
+The **Zaltys Formatting** of this document is recommended as a strong baseline to start from.
+Zaltys formatting is easy, popularized and frequently updated to keep up with AID.
+Past samples are provided as well. **Monky Formatting** is recommended for people with specific goals and interests such as intending to publish scenarios, worried about WI space and token use and wanting to share their work.
 It is very understandable, easy to modify and works well with regular prose.
 Very easy to combine with scripts too.
-Recently Monky has developed Neanderthal which is also recommended. **Onyx** has written formats and WI tricks for specific purposes such as defining locations and lists of things.
-Aspects from formats may be combined together and different WI may use different formats within the same scenario.
+Monky formatting has developed into Neanderthal and Futureman which are recommended reading for people they benefit. **Onyx** has written formats and WI tricks for specific purposes such as defining locations and listing things.
+We now use the term formatting as some of the concepts are interchangeable and may be combined together.
+One scenario may also use different WI formatting for achieving different things with different entries.
 You the writer have complete creative freedom, although our experiences may benefit you.

 For comedic purposes here is what one very opinionated user has to say on the current state of formats:
 ```